 Publication Date: December 25, 2012

-War is coming.
+In The Tragedy of Fidel Castro by João Cerqueira, war is coming.
 Fidel Castro has a plan to engage and best JFK.
 One of God’s agents calls to warn him of the impending conflict and he hatches a plan to stop the war that hinges on his only son returning to Earth.
 The Tragedy of Fidel Castro is a religious and political satire.
 João Cerqueira is an award-winning Portuguese author.
-The Tragedy of Fidel Castro was named Book of the Year by Os meus Livros (a literary trade magazine based in Portugal).
+The Tragedy of Fidel Castro was named Book of the Year by Os Meus Livros (a literary trade magazine based in Portugal).

 Continue reading The Tragedy of Fidel Castro by João Cerqueira